The Gasio Mirror · A Free Press Publication

 The architectural pattern that the Baum matters represent — a single law firm preparing volume documents for filing in court, where the documents contain content the firm knew or should have known was inaccurate — is the regulatory analog to the doctrine articulated on this page.
 The doctrinal differences are illustrative: in Baum the documents misled because they asserted unverified facts; an instrument with statutorily prohibited content misleads because it includes what the law forbids.
 Both fall within the same critique.
 The form is the instrumentality; the use is the deception; the originator is the law firm that designed the form.

-The doctrine articulated by the convergence of Penal Code section 134, Business and Professions Code section 6068, subdivision (d), Rule of Professional Conduct 3.3, and the case law of Williams, Giovanazzi, and In re Horowitz may be stated as follows:
+The doctrine articulated by the convergence of Penal Code section 134, Business and Professions Code section 6068, subdivision (d), Rule of Professional Conduct 3.3, and the case law of Paine, Giovanazzi, and People v.
+Horowitz may be stated as follows:

 The burden of proof is by a preponderance in State Bar disciplinary proceedings.
 (Bus. & Prof. Code, § 6068; Cal.
 Rules of Court, rule 9.4.)
 The burden is beyond a reasonable doubt in criminal proceedings under section 134.
 The federal fraud-upon-the-court doctrine requires clear and convincing evidence.
 (Aoude v.
 Mobil Oil Corp., supra, 892 F.2d at p.
 1118.)